(This is a guest post by Michael Bock, staff writer for Lifed. There he writes about life hacks, health, finance and productivity tips.)

 6. What’s Your Forte?
 What Can you do Better Than Most Others?

 Face it: People with solid, in-demand marketing skills (be them social-, product-, or service-based) typically find it a helluva lot easier to find gainful work—either “official”- or, cough cough, under the table, hidin’ from Uncle Sam-style—than those with naught.
-Those that are without a job, and are extremely good at balancing their finances, could also consider pursuing a degree in accounting from OLLU online in their down time too.
+Can you do some wholesale business with online goods supply?